jbossdemocentral/bpms-install-demo/README.md

 =============================
 Project to automate the installation of this product without preconfiguration beyond a single admin user.

-There are three options to install this project:
+There are three options available to you for using this demo; local, Openshift and Docker.

 Option 1 - Install on your machine